dmitescu/tequinity-challenge/README.md

 # Few points and todos

+StanfordCoreNLP was used because afaik NLTK requires a grammar.

 It could do well with result caching.

 Timeout should be added while websocket is waiting for auth.